60x100 Barndominium Plans: House, Shop & Garage Layout Ideas

 - Covered porch or outdoor kitchen

-This layout is less shop-focused but still gives you enough garage space for vehicles, storage, and hobbies.
+This layout is less shop-focused, but it still gives you enough garage space for vehicles, tools, storage, and hobbies.

 Option 4: Shophouse Layout with Living Quarters